What does the treatment look like?

 What to do after the procedure?

-Recovery time after ventral hernia surgery depends on the individual circumstances of each patient.
-Usually it is about 2 months, while complete healing can take up to six months.
-For the first two weeks, it is absolutely necessary to refrain from heavy physical exertion, after which time you can start walking, while after about 3 months you can return to training and exercise.
-The patient should also follow a diet that prevents constipation, which means rich in fiber, and avoid fatty and heavy-digestible foods, spicy condiments and alcohol.
-A follow-up visit is also advisable.
+The recovery time after abdominal hernia surgery depends on the individual circumstances of each patient.
+It usually takes about 2 months, but complete healing may take up to six months.
+During the first two weeks, strenuous physical activity should be avoided at all costs.
+After this time, walking can be resumed, and after about 3 months, training and exercise can be resumed.
+The patient should also follow a diet that prevents constipation, i.e., one rich in fiber, and avoid fatty and hard-to-digest foods, spicy seasonings, and alcohol.
+A follow-up visit is also recommended.

 What are the contraindications to the procedure?